Skip to main content

 2. Create a public Cloud Endpoint

 Cloud Endpoints are persistent, always-on endpoints whose creation, deletion and configuration is managed centrally via the Dashboard or API.
 They exist permanently until they are explicitly deleted.
 Cloud Endpoints do not forward their traffic to an agent by default and instead only use their attached Traffic Policy to handle connections.
 Create a Cloud Endpoint for the MCP server you need to route traffic to.
-Go to the endpoints section of your ngrok dashboard and click New: The Endpoints view in the ngrok dashboard.
-This Cloud Endpoint will forward traffic to the MCP server via the internal endpoint you created in Step 1.
+In your ngrok dashboard, go to Endpoints and click New.
+This Cloud Endpoint forwards traffic to the MCP server via the internal endpoint you created in step 1.

 3. Attach Traffic Policy to your Cloud Endpoint